MProx/Sphero_mini/README.md

 On Linux, use 'sudo hcitool lescan' to find your Sphero Mini's MAC address.

+Note on usage: If you need to use delays, you can use time.sleep(), but this is a blocking function.
+Any asynchronous notifications that come in during the delay period can only be processed when it ends.
+Instead, use the provided convenience function:

+    sphero.wait(delay)

+where delay is a value in seconds.

 ## Troubleshooting, known issues and work-arounds:
 * Sometimes, the bluetooth module fails to connect.
 If this happens, try again.
 If it keeps failing, double-check your MAC address.
 * If it still fails, try connecting the sphero to USB power briefly and then disconnecting.
 This resets the microcontroller.